-From February 22–26, 2026, the PayKit team participated in EuroShop in Düsseldorf, Germany — the largest retail industry exhibition in the world.
+From February 22-26, 2026, the PayKit team participated in EuroShop in Düsseldorf, Germany, the largest retail trade show in the world.
 For us, this was not just another event.
-It was our first real step onto the international stage.
+It was our first real foray into the international arena.

 From Kyiv to Düsseldorf

-Until then, our exhibition experience was limited to events in Ukraine and participation in the ReBuild Ukraine conference in Warsaw.
-But EuroShop is on a completely different scale: over 1,900 companies and more than 81,000 industry professionals from 140 countries.
+Before, our exhibition experience was limited to events in Ukraine and participation in the ReBuild Ukraine conference in Warsaw.
+But EuroShop is a completely different scale: over 1,900 companies, over 81,000 industry professionals from 140 countries around the world.

-Five days of intensive work at our booth confirmed:
+Five days of intensive work at the stand confirmed:

-PayKit is a product that fully meets the demands of the European market.
+PayKit is a product that fully meets the needs of the European market.

 Numbers that speak for themselves

-In 5 days of active engagement, we held over 100 meetings and received 55 qualified leads from 55 unique companies across 29 countries.
+During 5 days of active work, we held 100+ meetings and received 55 targeted leads from 55 unique companies from 29 countries.

 - Germany — 11